barbarer/py4e-int/_sources/functions/funcWithSetsAndDict.rst

 * set1.difference(other_set) - returns a new set with the items in the first set that are not in the second set
 * set1.issubset(other_set) - returns True if the set is a subset of the other set
 * set1.issuperset(other_set) - returns True if the set is a superset of the other set
-* set1.semmantic_difference(other_set) - returns a new set with the items that are in either set but not both
+* set1.semmantic_difference(other_set) - returns a new set with the items that are in either set, but not both.
+This is also known as an exclusive or (XOR).

 .. activecode:: func_set_union_int_ac
     :caption: Set methods